 The Indians didn’t let halftime stifle their momentum, as Thompson scored a driving basket to open the third quarter, Hoeppner scored off Starr’s assist and Starr added a pair of free throws to make it 36-30 in the first two-plus minutes.

-Page 2 of 2 - “All of a sudden, it eased the pressure on us and put the pressure back on them,” Wilson said.
+“All of a sudden, it eased the pressure on us and put the pressure back on them,” Wilson said.

 “That was a big momentum builder coming out of halftime,” added Starr, whose 14 points led Fort Osage.